menu Home chevron_right

 2. Alcatraz Island – San Francisco

-Once a notorious prison housing some of the most dangerous criminals in the U.S., Alcatraz is now a popular tourist destination with a chilling reputation.
-The island has long been considered haunted, with stories of mysterious sounds, eerie voices, and cell doors closing on their own.
+Once a prison housing some of the most dangerous criminals in the U.S., Alcatraz is now a popular tourist destination with a chilling reputation.
+The island has long been considered haunted, with stories of mysterious sounds, eerie voices and cell doors closing on their own.
 Visitors and staff have reported feeling a sinister presence in the infamous D Block, where prisoners were kept in solitary confinement.
-The lingering spirits of convicts like Al Capone are said to roam the former prison, making Alcatraz one of the creepiest spots in the Bay Area.
+The lingering spirits of convicts like Al Capone are said to roam the former prison.

 Haunt factor: High.
 Alcatraz’s history of suffering and isolation creates an unmistakably eerie atmosphere.